kodamaChameleon/ghunt-maltego/README.md

 ## 💎 About

+Per their Github page, "[Ghunt (v2)](https://github.com/mxrch/GHunt) is an offensive Google framework, designed to evolve efficiently.
+It's currently focused on OSINT, but any use related with Google is possible."
+Ghunt-Maltego utilizes the Ghunt python library to create Transforms in Maltego.

 ## 🎚️ Version
 Ghunt-Maltego releases will be versioned using dotted triples, similar to [Semantic Version](http://semver.org/).
 For this specific document, we will refer to the respective components of this triple as <major>.<minor>.<patch>.
 The version number may have additional information, such as "-alpha.1", "-beta.2" to mark alpha and beta versions for earlier access.
 Such releases will be considered as "pre-releases".